Piumhi: Etymology

-In the ecclesiastical archives of Mariana, numerous documents contain this spelling, such as a petition dated 1823, where members of the chapel of São Roque requested to affiliate their chapel with the Parish of Piauhy.
-However, in the same archives, some documents also record the spelling Piauim.
+In the ecclesiastical archives of Mariana, numerous documents contain this spelling, such as a petition dated 1823, in which members of the chapel of São Roque requested that their chapel be affiliated with the Parish of Piauhy.
+In the same archives, however, some documents also record the spelling Piauim.
 The first parish vicar, Father Félix José da Silva, wrote it as Piauim, while other vicars used Piuhy.

-Analyzing these old records reveals an evolution in spelling: the original Piauhy was altered to Piauim, indicating a phonetic variation known as nasalization.
+Analysing these old records reveals an evolution in spelling: the original Piauhy was altered to Piauim, indicating a phonetic variation known as nasalization.

-This linguistic variation, described by Teodoro Sampaio from a colonial perspective as a "language corruption" inherited from Indigenous languages of Brazil, led to further changes, resulting in the final form Piumhi.
+This linguistic variation, described by Teodoro Sampaio from a colonial perspective as a "language corruption" inherited from indigenous languages, led to further changes, resulting in the final form Piumhi.

 Regarding the meaning of the phoneme Piumhi, the same methodology applies: an analysis based on documented historical records.
 Since the original spelling was Piauhy and nasalization occurred in the 19th century, the original meaning must be sought in Piauhy.
-This term consists of piau = fish and i = water, river, forming Piauí, meaning "fish river."
+This term consists of piau = fish and i = water, river, forming Piauí, meaning "fish river".

-A specific reason for this name was provided by Alferes Moreira, who, when referring to the Piauí River, reported: "it has plenty of fish."
+A specific reason for this name was provided by Alferes Moreira, who, when referring to the Piauí River, reported that "it has plenty of fish".

-Moreira also mentioned the São Francisco River, traveled extensively along the Rio Grande (Minas Gerais), referenced the Lambari River, cited the Rio Verde, describing them all as abundant in fish.
+Moreira also mentioned the São Francisco River, travelled extensively along the Rio Grande (Minas Gerais), referenced the Lambari River, and cited the Rio Verde, describing them all as abundant in fish.
 However, only the Piuí River caught his attention due to its exceptional fish population.

 The name Piumhi eventually gained popularity among locals, leading to the enactment of a law that officially recognized this spelling.

 It is also important to note that Tupi-origin toponyms in Minas Gerais were not created by the native peoples of the region, as they did not belong to the Tupi people.
-Instead, these names were coined either by indigenous guides accompanying expeditions or by bandeirantes like Batista Maciel, who spoke the general language.
+Instead, these names were coined either by indigenous guides accompanying expeditions, usually from coastal areas, or by bandeirantes like Batista Maciel, who spoke the general language.